KirthivasanPN-hash/sturdy-spork/Python/python-learning.md

 //output
 {1}

 # a set is only concerned with unique elements!
-We can cast a list with multiple repeat elements to a set to get the unique elements.
+We can create a list with multiple repeat elements to a set to get the unique elements.

 5. Files